anne-marschner/SYDAG/README.md

 * **columnOverlapPercentage**: The percentage of columns that should overlap between the split relations.
 * **rowDistribution**:  The distribution of the non-overlapping rows between the new relations.
 This percentage describes how many non-overlapping rows will be part of one of the new relations (0-100).
 * **columnDistribution**: The distribution of the non-overlapping columns between the new relations.
 This percentage describes how many non-overlapping columns will be part of one of the new relations (0-100).
-* **overlapType**: the way the overlapping rows should be picked (as block overlap or random overlap).
+* **overlapType**: The way the overlapping rows should be picked (as block overlap or random overlap).

 ### Structure
 For each new Dataset X:
-* **datasetXStructureType**: the structure change that will be applied to the new datsets (Join of Columns, Normalization to BCNF or no change).
+* **datasetXStructureType**: The structure change that will be applied to the new datsets (join of columns, normalization to BCNF or no change).
-* **datasetXBCNFSliderValue**: the percentage that determines how many of the possible decomposition steps should be executed (0-100).
+* **datasetXBCNFSliderValue**: The percentage that determines how many of the possible decomposition steps should be executed (0-100).
-* **datasetXJoinColumnsSliderValue**: the percentage of overlapping columns to join (0-100).
+* **datasetXJoinColumnsSliderValue**: The percentage of overlapping columns to join (0-100).

 ### Schema Noise
 For each new Dataset X:
-* **datasetXSchemaNoise**: whether the schema should include errors or not (true or false).
+* **datasetXSchemaNoise**: Whether the schema should include errors or not (true or false).
-* **datasetXSchemaNoiseValue**: the percentage that determines how many of the attributes overlapping with other relations the generator will change.
-(0-100)
+* **datasetXSchemaNoiseValue**: The percentage that determines how many of the attributes overlapping with other relations the generator will change (0-100).
-* **datasetXSchemaKeyNoise**: whether key columns should also be affected by the noise (true or false).
+* **datasetXSchemaKeyNoise**: Whether key columns should also be affected by the noise (true or false).
-* **datasetXSchemaDeleteSchema**: whether the schema should be deleted (true or false).
+* **datasetXSchemaDeleteSchema**: Whether the schema should be deleted (true or false).
-* **datasetXSchemaMultiselect**: the methods that are chosen for the noise. ("generateRandomString", "abbreviateFirstLetters", "abbreviateRandomLength", "addRandomPrefix", "shuffleLetters", "replaceWithSynonyms", "replaceWithTranslation").
+* **datasetXSchemaMultiselect**: The error methods that are chosen ("generateRandomString", "abbreviateFirstLetters", "abbreviateRandomLength", "addRandomPrefix", "shuffleLetters", "replaceWithSynonyms", "replaceWithTranslation").

 ### Data Noise
 For each new Dataset X:
-* **dataset1DataNoise**: whether the data should include errors or not (true or false).
+* **dataset1DataNoise**: Whether the data should include errors or not (true or false).
-* **dataset1DataNoiseValue**:  the percentage of rows/ columns to receive noise.
-(0-100)
+* **dataset1DataNoiseValue**:  The percentage of rows/ columns to receive noise (0-100).
-* **dataset1DataNoiseInside**: percentage that indicates how many of the entries within a for noise selected column or row should receive errors.
-(0-100)
+* **dataset1DataNoiseInside**: The percentage that indicates how many of the entries within a for noise selected column or row should receive errors (0-100).
-* **datasetXDataMultiselect**:  the methods that are chosen for the noise. ("replaceWithSynonyms", "addRandomPrefix", "replaceWithTranslation", "shuffleWords", "generateMissingValue", "generatePhoneticError", "generateOCRError", "abbreviateDataEntry", "changeFormat", "generateTypingError", "generateRandomString", "changeValue", "changeValueToOutlier").
+* **datasetXDataMultiselect**:  The eroor methods that are chosen ("replaceWithSynonyms", "addRandomPrefix", "replaceWithTranslation", "shuffleWords", "generateMissingValue", "generatePhoneticError", "generateOCRError", "abbreviateDataEntry", "changeFormat", "generateTypingError", "generateRandomString", "changeValue", "changeValueToOutlier").

 ### Shuffle
 For each new Dataset X:
-* **datasetXShuffleOption**: the shuffle option for the new datasets (row shuffle, column shuffle or no change).
+* **datasetXShuffleOption**: The shuffle option for the new datasets (row shuffle, column shuffle or no change).

 ### JSON Upload
 In the GUI the user can either set the parameters manually or upload a JSON file that conatains the configurations.
 An example of such a file is given here.
 The possible values that the user can choose from are written in comments.